REST: Diffusion-based Real-time End-to-end Streaming Talking Head Generation via ID-Context Caching and Asynchronous Streaming Distillation: Introduction

-To bridge the gap between diffusion-based and AR-based THG methods in addressing key challenges in the field of THG, in this research we introduce REST, the first diffusion-based real-time end-to-end streaming audio-driven talking head generation framework.
-We first utilize a Variational Autoencoder (VAE) with high spatiotemporal compression to derive a compact latent video representation, reducing the computational burden of end-to-end diffusion.
+To bridge the gap between diffusion-based and AR-based THG methods in addressing key challenges in the field of THG, in this research we introduce a novel diffusion-based \textbf{R}eal-time \textbf{E}nd-to-end \textbf{S}treaming \textbf{T}alking head generation (\textbf{REST}) framework.
+We first utilize a variational autoencoder (VAE) with high spatiotemporal compression to learn a compact latent space, reducing the computational burden of end-to-end diffusion.
 Inspired by AR methods, we integrate a novel ID-Context Cache mechanism into our diffusion transformer backbone.
-By combining ID-Sink and Context-Cache, ID-Context Cache enables chunk-by-chunk AR inference while enhancing identity fidelity and inter-frame temporal consistency.
-Furthermore, to enhance temporal smoothness and generation quality in streaming generation, an Asynchronous Streaming Distillation (ASD) scheme is proposed, which leverages latent spatiotemporal context generated by a non-streaming teacher model to supervise the streaming student model.
+By combining ID-Sink and Context-Cache, ID-Context Cache enables streaming inference while enhancing identity and temporal consistency.
+Furthermore, to address the quality degradation challenge inherent in streaming generation, an Asynchronous Streaming Distillation (ASD) scheme is proposed, which leverages latent spatiotemporal context generated by a non-streaming teacher model to supervise the streaming student model.

 In summary, our contributions are as follows: